 For W. John Diamond, MD, medical director of the Triad Medical Center in Reno, Nevada and coauthor of that useful consumer text, An Alternative Medicine Definitive Guide to Cancer, colonic irrigation or high colonic irrigations are usual modalities for which he refers his patients.
 “Besides, for some patients with chronic constipation or extensive yeast problems, colonic irrigation works advantageously to get rid of the physical load of pathology in the gastrointestinal tract.
-Moreover, this treatment stimulates the liver and gets rid of the debris that’s sticking to the mucosa.
+Moreover, this treatment stimulates the liver and eliminates the debris sticking to the mucosa.
 The last time I referred my patient to take colonic irrigation was just yesterday.
 There’s hardly a week that goes by which does not see me utilize this fabulous treatment for one or more patients.
 Also, the colon hydrotherapist in this city of Reno has skills and does a fine job.

 “For such a complicated case, I tried every kind of treatment that was appropriate, but nothing did any good.
 The only program that gave Mrs Overmacher relief was colonic irrigation.
 By prescription, she would have to receive it three times a week.
-It took me a month to get my patient stable, but finally, the treatment’s effect kicked in.
-The lady cleaned up her bowel; she’s now experiencing normal stools and I have her following a restrictive protein diet.
+It took me a month to get my patient stable, but the treatment’s effect finally kicked in.
+The lady cleaned up her bowel; she’s now experiencing normal stools, and I have her following a restrictive protein diet.
 Her energy returned, and she has been showing normal menses for the last two months.
 Her migraines disappeared,” Dr John Diamond affirms.
 “It merely meant that I needed to get the woman back to normal bowel function, off antibiotics, and onto probiotics all the time.
 Now she takes colonic irrigation on a regular once-a-month schedule.
 Mrs Overmacher will likely be forced to stay on her therapeutic program continuously.”